servicecatalog/oscm-soap-mock/README.md

 ```

 3. Scroll down the left menu list and select *SubscriptionService.completeAsyncSubscription*
-4. Enter following values in the Parameter table and run the SOAP API call with with 'Execute'
+4. Enter following values in the Parameter table.
+Click 'Execute' to run this SOAP API call.
 ```
    Subscription Id : the name of the subscription you have chosen Organization Id : 959c9bf7 (find the organization id in the user profile of your supplier user)